hedgehog1833/SpringBootBlueprint/README.md

 - Repository layer for the entity
 - Service layer for the entity
 - Rest controller for CRUD-operations regarding the entity
+- Simple web frontend based on Thymeleaf and Bootstrap 4
 - Unit and Integration tests for all layers

 # Quick start